24 Oct 12 Bible Verses About Giving: Why is it Important to Be Charitable

 3 More Bible Verses About Giving + Bible Stories About Giving to Relay to Your Congregation

 As you can see, there are plenty of Bible verses about giving—all of which are great verses to share with your congregation.
 Another great way to teach your congregation about why it’s important to be charitable is through stories within the Bible.
+For more on giving, checkout our post on online donation statistics.

 Here are 3 great stories of generosity within the Bible that are perfect for illustrating why giving is essential in everyone’s lives.